-For many years vision researchers have been investigating how the human visual system analyzes images.
+For many years, vision researchers have been investigating how the human visual system analyzes images.
 One feature of human vision that has an impact on almost all perceptual analyses is that, at any given moment detailed vision for shape and color is only possible within a small portion of the visual field (i.e., an area about the size of your thumbnail when viewed at arm's length).
 In order to see detailed information from more than one region, the eyes move rapidly, alternating between brief stationary periods when detailed information is acquired-a fixation-and then flicking rapidly to a new location during a brief period of blindness-a saccade.
 This fixation-saccade cycle repeats 3-4 times each second of our waking lives, largely without any awareness on our part [4], [5], [6], [7].
 The cycle makes seeing highly dynamic.
 While bottom-up information from each fixation is influencing our mental experience, our current mental states-including tasks and goals-are guiding saccades in a top-down fashion to new image locations for more information.
 Visual attention is the umbrella term used to denote the various mechanisms that help determine which regions of an image are selected for more detailed analysis.

 For many years, the study of visual attention in humans focused on the consequences of selecting an object or location for more detailed processing.
 This emphasis led to theories of attention based on a variety of metaphors to account for the selective nature of perception, including filtering and bottlenecks [8], [9], [10], limited resources and limited capacity [11], [12], [13], and mental effort or cognitive skill [14], [15].
 An important discovery in these early studies was the identification of a limited set of visual features that are detected very rapidly by low-level, fast-acting visual processes.
-These properties were initially called preattentive, since their detection seemed to precede focused attention, occurring within the brief period of a single fixation.
-We now know that attention plays a critical role in what we see, even at this early stage of vision.
-The term preattentive continues to be used, however, for its intuitive notion of the speed and ease with which these properties are identified.
+These properties were initially called preattentive, since their detection seemed to precede focused

-[•] C. G. Healey is with the Department of Computer Science, North Carolina State University, Raleigh, NC, 27695.
-E-mail: healey@csc.ncsu.edu
+C.G.
+Healey is with the Department of Computer Science, North Carolina State University, Raleigh, NC 27695-8206.
+E-mail: healey@ncsu.edu.